 You can learn more about Epcot in our Beginners Guide.

 Hollywood Studios has been undergoing massive renovations including the introduction of several new lands and attractions.
 Toy Story Land, the first of these changes, opened in Summer 2018.
-Star Wars: Galaxy’s Edge is opening in stages over 2019.
+Star Wars: Galaxy’s Edge opened in stages over 2019.

 Read more about the park including tips and tricks in our Guide to Hollywood Studios.